 - SAM registration: https://www.sam.gov/SAM/.

 Each application submitted under this announcement will be evaluated and rated on the basis of the criteria outlined below.
-The criteria listed are designed to assess the quality of the proposed project and to determine the likelihood of its success.
-The criteria are closely related and are considered as a whole in judging the overall quality of an application.
+The criteria listed are designed to assess the quality of the proposed project and determine the likelihood of its success.
+The criteria are closely related and are considered together in judging the overall quality of an application.
 Applications will be reviewed on the basis of their completeness, coherence, clarity, and attention to detail.

-Goals and Objectives: Goals and objectives are clearly stated and project approach is likely to provide maximum impact in achieving the proposed results.
+Goals and Objectives: Goals and objectives are clearly stated, and the project approach is likely to provide maximum impact in achieving the proposed results.

-Embassy Priority: Applicant has clearly described how stated goals are related to and support the priority areas of U.S. Mission to Somalia.
+Embassy Priority: The applicant has clearly described how stated goals are related to and support the priority areas of U.S. Embassy Mogadishu.

-Sustainability: Project activities will continue to have positive impact after the end of the project.
+Sustainability: Project activities will continue to have a positive impact after the end of the project.

-Feasibility: Analysis of the project’s economic, organizational, and technical feasibility.
-This is related to the project approach, budget items requested, and technical/human resource capacity of the organization.
+Feasibility: The project is economically, organizationally, and technically feasible.
+This is related to the project approach, budget items requested, and the organization’s technical/human resource capacity.

 Budget: The budget justification is both reasonable and realistic in relation to the proposed activities and anticipated results.
 Grants will be awarded to programs with the highest impact per dollar spent.

-Monitoring and Evaluation Plan: Applicant demonstrates it is able to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
+Monitoring and Evaluation Plan: The applicant demonstrates it is able to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
 The project includes a systematic recording and periodic analysis of selected information on the project activities.

 Reporting Requirements: Awards issued under this announcement will require program and, if specified, financial reports on a frequency specified in the award agreement.
 The disbursement of funds will be tied to submission of these reports in a timely manner.
-The grant recipient will receive 80% of project funds upon signing of all grant documents.
-The remaining 20% will be reimbursed upon receipt of the final report or verification of completed programs.
-All other details related to award administration will be specified in the award agreement as well.
+The grant recipient will receive 80 percent of project funds upon the signing of all grant documents.
+The remaining 20 percent will be reimbursed upon receipt of the final report or verification of completed programs.
+All other details related to award administration will be specified in the award agreement.
 Final programmatic and financial reports are due 90 days (unless otherwise specified) after the close of the project period.
-Progress reports at a minimum should be submitted via electronic mail to an address to be provided in the award.
+Progress reports at a minimum should be submitted via email to an address to be provided in the award.